Hafnia is a world-leading tanker shipping company, operating over 200 vessels, and transporting energy sources worldwide.

 Hafnia Orders Dual-Fuel Methanol Chemical IMO II MR Newbuilds

-Hafnia, in partnership with France’s Socatra, has ordered four 49,800 deadweight dual-fuel methanol chemical medium-range newbuilds from Guangzhou Shipyard International in China.
-This marks Hafnia’s first venture into dual-fuel methanol technology, aligning with its sustainability goals.
+In 2023, Hafnia, in partnership with France’s Socatra, ordered four 49,800 deadweight dual-fuel methanol medium-range newbuilds from Guangzhou Shipyard International in China.
+This marks Hafnia’s first venture into dual-fuel methanol propulsion, aligning with our decarbonization goals.

 Hafnia visual asset